Adi Shankar

-Aditya Shankar (born January 8, 1985) is an Indian-American film producer, screenwriter, film director, television program creator, television showrunner, and occasional actor.
-He is best known for Dredd, Castlevania, and his "Bootleg Universe" One-Shot series of unauthorized pop culture satire films which include The Punisher: Dirty Laundry, Venom: Truth in Journalism, and Power/Rangers.
-He is also known for being the youngest producer to have a number one film at the North American box office with The Grey.
+Aditya Shankar (born 8 January 1985) is an Indian and American film producer, screenwriter, film director, television program creator, television showrunner, and occasional actor.

+In the 2010s he was best known for producing the Judge Dredd film Dredd, developing the animated series Castlevania, and for creating his "Bootleg Universe" series of fan films.
+In the 2020s, he became known for creating the Netflix series The Guardians of Justice, Captain Laserhawk: A Blood Dragon Remix, and Devil May Cry.

+He remains the youngest producer to have a number one film at the North American box office with the 2012 film The Grey.
 In 2014, Shankar ranked number 20 on GQ magazine's list of "Most Influential Global Indian Men".
-He co-founded the production company 1984 Private Defense Contractors.
-In 2015, upon signing a three-picture deal with Disney's Maker Studios, Shankar was proclaimed the "Quentin Tarantino of the digital generation" by Maker executives.
+In 2010 he co-founded the production company 1984 Private Defense Contractors.

 Early life

 Aditya Shankar was born in Kolkata, West Bengal, India, to a banking executive and an educator.
-His family spent his formative years relocating among Chennai, Mumbai, Hong Kong, Rhode Island, and Singapore.
+His family spent his formative years relocating among Chennai, Mumbai, Hong Kong, and Singapore.
+He immigrated to Rhode Island, USA by himself at the age of 16 two days before 9/11.
 Shankar studied communications, business, and theater at Northwestern University and graduated in June 2007.

+Career

+His Bootleg satires include The Punisher: Dirty Laundry, Venom: Truth in Journalism, and Power/Rangers.

+In 2015, Shankar signed a three-picture deal with Disney's Maker Studios.

 Influences

 For his controversial "Bootleg Universe" Shankar cites British street artist Banksy as a major influence.
-In addition, Shankar frequently cites rapper Eminem, writer Warren Ellis, artist Takashi Murakami, wrestler Diamond Dallas Page, and Final Fantasy VII character Sephiroth as artistic and stylistic influences.
+In addition, Shankar frequently cites rapper Eminem, writer Warren Ellis, artist Takashi Murakami, wrestler Diamond Dallas Page and Final Fantasy VII character Sephiroth as artistic and stylistic influences.